 Keeping a minimalist altar is ongoing.
-Once your initial project begins, you may find yourself happy to work with your shruken toolkit for a longwhile.
+Once your initial project begins, you may find yourself happy to work with your shrunken toolkit for a long while.
 On the other hand, you could find that you need to add a couple of things back in.
 Through this process, you will see your practice and altar shrink and grow, wax and wane, highlighting your interests along the way.

 - YOUR PRACTICE WILL FLOURISH

 When we aren’t distracted by acquiring things, our practice tends to fall into place.
 A decluttered space means room for potential.
 What will you cast in your newly cleared area?
 How will your intention setting improve?
 By gaining control over the interference of things, your craft has the room is needs to grow.

 - YOUR SELF-ESTEEM AS A WITCH GROWS

 Once you begin to detach yourself from this Insta-worthy, witch aesthetic that a lot of people feel pressure to achieve, you will start to realize that you don’t need any of that stuff to be a “real witch.”
 The crystals, the cloths, the wands, the candles, and more do not define you.
 They do not prove that you are practitioner.
 And while it is not wrong to want or use these things, at the end of the day, YOU are the magick.